 Like I said, if you’re eloping at Loveland Pass, I highly recommend staying in Breckenridge.
 There is seriously something for everyone.
 A lot of activities depend on what season you’ll be visiting, so here’s a breakdown of the most popular ways to spend your time.
 This isn’t even close to everything – check out more ideas here.

-Remember – all of these activities are snow dependent, which means opening and closing dates shift a little every year.
+Remember – all these activities are snow dependent, which means opening and closing dates shift a little every year.
 If you’re visiting in November or April, make sure to double check that the things you want to do are open.

 I’ve said it before and I’ll say it again – the weather in Colorado is unpredictable, so pack for anything and everything!
 Speaking from experience (hail storms aren’t fun), it’s way better to be safe than sorry.
 Make sure these get in your suitcase: